Complete $L_\infty$-algebras and their homotopy theory: Introduction

 \begin{itemize}[leftmargin=20pt]

-\item The results of A.\ Lazarev \cite{Lazarev} and B.\ Vallette \cite{Vallette:2014} imply that the full subcategory of fibrant objects in V.\ Hinich's model category \cite{Hinich:2001} of $\Z$-graded conilpotent dg cocommutative coalgebras over $\kk$ is equivalent to the category $\Lie$ of (shifted) $\Z$-graded $L_\infty$-algebras and $\infty$-morphisms.
-This gives $\Lie$ the structure of a CFO (with functorial path objects) in which the weak equivalences are $L_\infty$ quasi-isomorphisms and the fibrations are $L_\infty$-epimorphisms (see Def.\ \ref{def:Linf-maps-def}).
-When combined with our Theorem 1, these results imply that the forgetful functor $\cLie \to \Lie$ is an exact functor between categories of fibrant objects.
+\item The results of A.\ Lazarev \cite{Lazarev} and B.\ Vallette \cite{Vallette:2014} imply that the full subcategory of fibrant objects in V.\ Hinich's model category \cite{Hinich:2001} of $\Z$-graded conilpotent dg cocommutative coalgebras over $\kk$ is equivalent to the category $\Linf$ of $\Z$-graded $L_\infty$-algebras and $\infty$-morphisms.
+This gives $\Linf$ the structure of a CFO (with functorial path objects) in which the weak equivalences are $L_\infty$ quasi-isomorphisms and the fibrations are $L_\infty$-epimorphisms (see Def.\ \ref{def:Linf-maps-def}).
+This homotopical structure plays a crucial role in J.\ Pridham's unified approach to derived deformation theory \cite{Pridham}.
+When combined with our Theorem 1, these results imply that the forgetful functor $\cLinf \to \Linf$ is an exact functor between CFOs.

-\item In \cite{{Hinich:1997}}, V.\ Hinich established statements (1) and (2) of Theorem 3 for the special case of strict morphisms between nilpotent dg Lie algebras.
+\item In \cite{{Hinich:1997}}, V.\ Hinich established statements (1) and (2) of Theorem 2 for the special case of strict morphisms between nilpotent dg Lie algebras.

-\item As previously mentioned, in \cite{Getzler}, E.\ Getzler proved statements (1) and (2) of Theorem 3 for the special case of strict morphisms between nilpotent $L_\infty$-algebras.
+\item As previously mentioned, in \cite{Getzler}, E.\ Getzler proved statements (1) and (2) of Theorem 2 for the special case of strict morphisms between nilpotent $L_\infty$-algebras.

-\item In \cite{Yalin}, S.\ Yalin established statement (1) of Theorem 3 for the functor $\sMC \maps \strcLie \to \Kan$, i.e., for the special case of strict filtration-compatible morphisms between complete $L_\infty$-algebra.
-Yalin also proved in \cite[Thm.\ 4.2]{Yalin} statement (2) of Theorem 3 for the functor $\sMC \maps \strcLie \to \Kan$, assuming certain finiteness conditions, as well as strictness of morphisms.
+\item In \cite{Yalin}, S.\ Yalin established statement (1) of Theorem 2 for the functor $\sMC \maps \strcLinf \to \Kan$, i.e., for the special case of strict filtration-compatible morphisms between complete $L_\infty$-algebras.
+Yalin also proved in \cite[Thm.\ 4.2]{Yalin} statement (2) of Theorem 2 for the functor $\sMC \maps \strcLinf \to \Kan$, assuming certain finiteness conditions, as well as strictness of morphisms.

-\item In \cite{Band}, R.\ Bandiera proved an analog of Theorem 3 for Getzler's Deligne $\infty$-groupoid functor $\ga_{\bul} \maps \strcLie \to \Kan$, which can be thought of as a ``smaller'' homotopy equivalent model for the simplicial Maurer-Cartan construction, when restricted to the category of complete $L_\infty$-algebras and strict filtration-compatible morphisms.
+\item In \cite{Band}, R.\ Bandiera proved an analog of Theorem 2 for Getzler's Deligne $\infty$-groupoid functor $\ga_{\bul} \maps \strcLinf \to \Kan$, which can be thought of as a ``smaller'' homotopy equivalent model for the simplicial Maurer-Cartan construction.
 Similar results were also established by D.\ Robert-Nicoud in \cite{RN:2020}.

-We note that the functor $\ga_{\bul}$ is not well defined on $\infty$-morphisms between $L_\infty$-algebra, and therefore does not extend to the category $\cLie$.
+However, we note that the functor $\ga_{\bul}$ is not well-defined on $\infty$-morphisms between $L_\infty$-algebras, and therefore does not extend to the category $\cLinf$.